 #4.
 Razor MX500 Dirt Rocket Electric Motocross Bike

-Another by Razor which is totally electric dirt bike.
+Another dirt bike by Razor which is totally electric.
 The Razor MX500 Dirt Rocket Electric Motocross Bike is the scaled down version of the original Motocross bike which gives the feel of actually Motocross sport.
 The dirt bike by Razor has got a 500 -watt electric motor.
 The bike runs at a top speed of 15 mph.
 The suspension and riser handlebars give a comfy ride.
 The dirt bike comes with a retractable kickstand.
 Maximum power transfer is facilitated with Large pneumatic knobby tires.

 - Nice build quality